Carla Harvey

-Carla Harvey (born October 4, 1976) is an American singer, songwriter, musician, author, artist, actress, and former nude model.
-She is best known as co-vocalist of the American heavy metal band Butcher Babies.
-She landed her first job in Hollywood as an Entertainment Reporter for the Playboy Channel, and appeared on many popular network TV shows like Rules of Engagement.
-Harvey took a break from the entertainment world to earn a degree in Mortuary Science from California's Cypress College, and worked as an embalmer and funeral director before forming the Butcher Babies and pursuing her lifelong dream of being a touring musician.
+Carla Harvey (born October 4, 1976) is an American musician, best known as a former co-vocalist of the metal band Butcher Babies.
+She landed her first job in Hollywood as an entertainment reporter for the Playboy Channel, and appeared on many popular network TV shows like Rules of Engagement.
+Harvey took a break from the entertainment world to earn a degree in Mortuary Science from California's Cypress College, and she worked as an embalmer and funeral director.

 Harvey is passionate about writing.
 She was named a "comic book mastermind" by Hustler.
 Her first published comic book Butcher Babies was released with great success at San Diego Comic-Con 2011.
 Her first full-length novel, Death and Other Dances, was released in 2014, and a new comic series entitled Soul Sucka was released in 2015.

-Early life
+Biography

 Harvey is of Irish-Ethiopian descent through her father and of Finnish-Italian descent through her mother.
-She attended Glenn Levey Middle School in Southfield, Michigan.
+She had a sister named Julia, who was born with microcephaly and died from it at a young age.
+Harvey attended Glenn Levey Middle School in Southfield, Michigan.
 As a teenager, she attended Mercy High School (all-girl private Catholic) and Harrison High School, both in Farmington Hills, Michigan.
-Carla also has a degree in mortuary science from California's Cypress College, and is a licensed funeral director and embalmer.
+Carla also has a degree in mortuary science from California's Cypress College, was Valedictorian and earned a degree in Mortuary Business from Mid America College of Funeral Service and is a licensed funeral director and embalmer as well as a grief coach.
 In an interview, she said that "She hopes to one day open her own funeral home, but for now, she's enjoying life on the road with the Butcher Babies."
-She also worked as a nude model and had appeared in several softcore adult features, sometimes using the alias Bridget Banks.
-Among these are At Your Service (2006), Decadent Dreams (2005), and Bedtime Secrets (2008).
-Harvey also appeared in Hustler's rap-porn compilation Snoop Dogg's Doggystyle XXX DVD (2001), but did not perform any explicit acts and was only featured as a dancer.

-Reaction to criticism
+In 2015, Harvey started dating Charlie Benante, the drummer of American thrash metal band Anthrax.

-Harvey and her fellow Butcher Babies vocalist, Heidi Shepherd, have been subject to some negative criticism.
-In an interview with Blabbermouth.net, Harvey said: "There's always gonna be haters.
-We actually don't really play into the negativity, or read into the negativity.
-I think people are afraid of sexuality, especially Americans."
-Harvey supports greater female representation in the metal music scene.
+After departing Butcher Babies in July 2024, Harvey announced the forming of her new band, the Violent Hour.

-Personal life
+On January 3rd, 2025, Lords of Acid announced that Harvey had joined the band.

-As of 2019, she started dating Charlie Benante, the drummer of American thrash metal band Anthrax.
+Harvey married Benante in a ceremony officiated by Gene Simmons on October 12, 2025.